KvalheimRacing/6DOF-Manipulator-Hardware/README.md

-# CrustCrawler Hardware
+# 6DOF-Manipulator-Hardware
-This repository contains ROS code for connecting with the real CrustCrawler hardware.
+This repo contains controllers and ROS code for connecting with the hardware on the robot arm.

 ## Install
 First clone or copy this repository into your [workspace][1] `src`.